 Maintaining the unit in accordance with Housing Quality Standards (HQS).
 The HA will inspect the unit at:

 - Initial Occupancyvery first lease-up.
-Annual Recertification....once per year.

-- Special Inspections....if circumstances require.
-Housing Qualify Control (HQC's)....if selected in a random drawing.
+Annual Recertification....once per year (unless qualified for biennial inspections) Special Inspections....if circumstances require. - Housing Qualify Control (HQC's)....if selected in a random drawing.